 Our asset acquisition decisions will be based on market conditions and other factors that our Manager deems relevant at the applicable time.
 We expect to borrow against our Agency RMBS securities through reverse repurchase agreements and use the proceeds of the borrowings to acquire additional assets.
-We reserve the right to change our targeted allocation at any time and from time to time, depending on prevailing market conditions, including, among other things, the pricing and supply of Agency RMBS, the performance of our portfolio and the availability and terms of financing.
-Over time, we expect to deploy or redeploy our capital in a more diversified portfolio of our target assets that will include non-Agency RMBS, MSRs and other mortgage- and real estate-related assets.
+We reserve the right to change our targeted allocation at any time and from time to time, depending on prevailing market conditions, including, among other things, the pricing and supply of Agency RMBS, the performance of our portfolio and the availability and terms of financing and our assessment of actual or potential governmental policy changes or interventions.
+Over time, we expect to deploy or redeploy our capital in a more diversified portfolio of our target assets that may include MSRs and other mortgage- and real estate-related assets.
 We may also use the net proceeds of this offering for general corporate purposes.
 See "Use of Proceeds."